 An introduction to the accounting cycle in a computerized environment.
 QuickBooks course includes setting up a new company and chart of accounts; recording transactions with customers, vendors and employees; managing lists; generating and customizing reports; changing forms, and creating letters.
 Also includes budgeting, tracking Texas use tax, handling credit card income and expenses, exporting/importing files, working with payroll, and troubleshooting.
 Suggested prerequisites: familiarity with the PC, and ACNT 1002 Accounting course, or working knowledge of accounting.

 Focus on fundamental accounting concepts and their application in transaction analysis.
 Prepare and financial statements for business, proprietorships, partnerships, and corporations.
 Covers the use of special journals, accounting for cash, receivables, payables, long-life assets, inventories, and payroll.
 Includes basic financial statement analysis techniques and various tax forms required by state and federal agencies.
-Required Book: Included – Accounting, digital book available through Blackboard.
-Suggested Prerequisites: Familiarity with the PC or Fundamentals of PC use course.
+Required textbook (included): Accounting e-book available through Blackboard.
+Suggested prerequisites: familiarity with the PC or Fundamentals of PC Use course.

 Export management processes and procedures.
 Includes governmental controls and compliance, licensing of products, documentation, commercial invoices, and traffic procedures.
 Emphasizes human and public relations, management of personnel, finance, and accounting procedures.
 Integrated with credit IBUS-1301.